 [Customs of war]

-7 They choose their kings on basis of their birth and their generals on the basis of courage. the authority of their kings is not unlimited or arbitrary. their generals control them by example rather than command, and by means of the admiration which attends upon energy and a conspicuous place in front of the line.
-But anything beyond this – capital punishment, imprisonment, even a blow – is permitted only to the priests, and then not as a penalty or under the general’s orders, but as an inspiration from the god whom they suppose to accompany them on military campaigns. certain totems, in fact, and emblems are fetched from groves and carried into battle.
-The strongest incentive to courage lies in this, that neither chance nor casual grouping makes the squadron or the wedge, but family and kinship does. close at hand, too, are their their closest relatives, and they can hear a woman’s shout or a child’s cry. here are the witnesses who are in each man’s eyes most precious, here the praise he covets most. they take their wounds to mother and wife, who do not shrink from counting the wounds and demanding to look at them.
+7 They choose their kings on the basis of their birth and their generals on the basis of courage.
+The authority of their kings is not unlimited or arbitrary.
+Their generals control them by example rather than command, and by means of the admiration which attends upon energy and a conspicuous place in front of the line.
+But anything beyond this – capital punishment, imprisonment, even a blow – is permitted only to the priests, and then not as a penalty or under the general’s orders, but as an inspiration from the god whom they suppose to accompany them on military campaigns.
+Certain totems, in fact, and emblems are fetched from groves and carried into battle.
+The strongest incentive to courage lies in this, that neither chance nor casual grouping makes the squadron or the wedge, but family and kinship does.
+Close at hand, too, are their their closest relatives, and they can hear a woman’s shout or a child’s cry.
+Here are the witnesses who are in each man’s eyes most precious, here the praise he covets most.
+They take their wounds to mother and wife, who do not shrink from counting the wounds and demanding to look at them.
 They serve the combatants food and encouragement.

 [Customs relating to the gods and divination]